Hike For Nature 2024

 A few more kilometres later, we started following the Soča river, a fan-favourite for kayakers and rafters, and walked by the Great Gorge of Soča, another picture-perfect sight to add to the list.
 A few kilometres walking on roots (breaking our ankles, did you say?) alongside the river and we reached our lodge for the night.

-Day 3: Soča Valley to Kobarid
+Day 3 of 4: Soča Valley to Kobarid

 Initially planning to walk over a mountain, we had to take the long way around.